tianomagdaong/nodered-ansible/README.md

 $ terraform plan -var-file="config.tfvars"
 $ terraform apply -var-file="config.tfvars"
 ```
-3. If successful the, output will be EC2 instance's public ip.
+3. If successful the, output will be ec2 instance' public ip.
 To access the provisioned node-red, use <ec2_public_ip>:1880/

 4. To destroy you need to execute: